theghost1980/rocco-REdone/readme.md

 - ReactJs.
 - Webpack.

-Keep tuned, for more updates.
+Keep tuned, for more updates :).

+For more infor about me, just visit: [My site](https://saturnoman.com/)

 _Updates:_